ClDaly2904/portfolio-project-1-html-css/docs/README.md

 I need to come away from the site with a clear understanding of one or more different methods I can do in order to connect to my body and mind and become a better me.
 I will need to know what things I can do, and what benefits I can expect when using them.
 As a beginner I will also need materials to help me learn how to do them, such as instructions and demonstrations.
 I also need to know what, if any, equipment I may use to carry them out.

 I may also require additional support.
-I would like the opportunity to reach out if there is something I do not quite understand or if all my questions haven't been answered, or if there are any communities I can join to help me with this journey.
+I would like the opportunity to reach out if there is something I do not quite understand, if all my questions haven't been answered or if there are any communities I can join to help me with this journey.
 I would also like the option to sign-up to recieve further information, and specify this request to the area that I am most interested in.

 To be able to do all this I will need a site that is clear in its purpose and can be easily navigated.
 I want to be able to find specific topics easily and be able to navigate them at all times without causing frustration.
 I will deem my visit to the site successful if I can come away from it feeling like I have gained valuable information and a solid starting point on my journey to self-improvement.